 According to the Microsoft support team and professional geeks online, Apps & Features and Apps & games in Windows Settings can help you transfer some installed programs from C drive to D drive.

 Move Programs in Apps & Features

-Step 2.
-Select the program and click "Move" to continue, then select another hard drive such as D: drive to move the selected app to and click "Move" to confirm.
+Step 5.
+Select another hard drive, such as D: drive, to move the selected app to, and click "Move" to confirm.

 All you need is to wait for the process to finish.

 Besides, if you want to learn how to move downloads from C: to D: drive, we've provided a detailed guide for you.
 You can click the link to view more solutions.

 This article will provide three ways to move Downloads from C drive to D drive.
 You can use the Properties or Settings with Windows to change the default download address or use EaseUS Todo PCTrans to migrate Downloads.

 Step 1.
 Open Storage settings by typing storage at the search bar and selecting "Storage" to open it.